geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 GardenIDs are generated dynamically when a Chapter member defines a new Garden or when a Chapter member defines a new Vendor (which implicitly results in the creation of a new Garden).

 GardenIDs have the format `garden-<country>-<postal>-<gardenNum>-<millis>`.
 Please see the [ID Section](#ids) for details regarding our approach to ID management.

+The GardenID embeds the country code and postal code associated with the ownerID.
+Note that this might not be the same postal code as the one associated with the physical location of the garden!
+We do this in order to ensure that if a Chapter's set of postal codes is reorganized, then the Gardens owned by a Gardener will always end up in the same new Chapter.

-To support readability in this document and initial development, the gardenNum starts at "100" for each chapter.
+To support readability in this document and initial development, the gardenNum starts at "101" for each chapter.

 #### Field Validation